WaifuShork/Quartz/README.md

 - PgDn: Cycle down through submission history
 - End: Returns to the last character in the sequence
 - Home: Returns to the first character in the sequence
-- Arrow Keys: Used for navigating around the taxt
+- Arrow Keys: Used for navigating around the text
 - Tab: 4 space indent
 - Enter: Without a scope open, it will automatically submit the input
 - Ctrl Enter: Used to continue the expression on a new line (ex -> 12 + \n 4)